The Soviet Story: Negative

 A number of critics condemned the film even before its premiere.
 Boris Tsilevitch, a Latvian member of the Saeima representing Harmony Centre, stated that it was a "typical propaganda" and its release was timed to coincide with the 2009 European Parliament election in Latvia.
 MEP from Latvia Tatjana Ždanoka, who opposed Latvia's independence from the Soviet Union and ran as a candidate of the largest Russian political bloc in Latvia, regards the film as a "propagandistic odd job, which is given out to be "a new word in history", while also expressing her belief that "the second part of the film is pure political PR" because the first part of the film pictures the point of view of some historians and contemporary politicians criticize modern Russia in the end of the film. Ždanoka also stated that "a lot of attention was devoted to the partnership of the German and Russian military.
 This is followed by a jump forward in time to the 1940s, with a mass-meeting of Vlasovites is shown against a background of swastika."

 The film prompted negative reactions from Russian organizations, press, and politicians.
+The film was strongly boycotted by Russia.
 According to the "European Voice" newspaper, Russians are infuriated by the film which reveals the extent of Nazi and Soviet collaboration.
-On 17 May 2008, the Russian pro-governmental youth organization Young Russia (Россия Молодая) organized the protest "Let's not allow the rewriting of history!" (Не дадим переписать историю!) in front of the Embassy of Latvia in Moscow.
-An effigy representing Edvīns Šnore was burnt during the protest.
+On 17 May 2008, the Russian pro-governmental youth organization Young Russia (Россия Молодая) organized the protest "Let's not allow the rewriting of history!" (Не дадим переписать историю!) in front of the Embassy of Latvia in Moscow; pro-Kremlin Russian protesters burned the effigy of Edvīns Šnore.
 Alexander Reshideovich Dyukov, a former member of the Russian ARMS-TASS Agency of Military and Technical Information, has been the most vocal critic of the documentary.
 He was quoted as saying: "After watching two thirds of the film, I had only one wish: to kill its director and to burn down the Latvian Embassy."
 As a result of Dyukov's statements, a criminal investigation was initiated against him in Latvia.
 Asked to comment on the case, Latvian Foreign Minister Māris Riekstiņš commented that Dyukov might be a "mentally unstable personality", while Prime Minister of Estonia Mart Laar called Dyukov "an officer of FSB", Russia's principal security agency.

 Russian State Duma Deputy Irina Yarovaya, the coordinator of the ruling party United Russia's State Patriotic Club and a member of the Presidium of the General Council, declared that the film "glorifies Estonian Nazi collaborators, those who killed people in Khatyn and in Pskov region."
-In response to Yarovaya's statement which apparently confuses Katyn with Khatyn, Estonian politician and historian Mart Laar wrote: "It is indeed impressive how much wrong can be put into one sentence.
+In response to Yarovaya's statement, Estonian politician and historian Mart Laar wrote: "It is indeed impressive how much wrong can be put into one sentence.
 First, Estonians did not kill anyone in Khatyn and, secondly, the specific crime committed in Khatyn is not mentioned in the film at all. ...
 This gives the impression that Yarovaya, actually, has not seen the film."